naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.25.STP.md

 - **Bridge Priority:** A 4-bit field is still used to carry bridge priority: However the priority is conveyed in discrete values in increments of 4096 instead of discrete values in increments of 1 because only the first 4 most significant bits are available from the 16-bit field.
 - **Extended System ID:** A 12-it field carrying the VID for PVST+
 - **MAC Address:** A 6-byte field with the MAC address of a single switch.

+## Rapid PVST+ Operation

+In Rapid PVST+, a single instance of RSTP runs for each VLAN.
+This is why Rapid PVST+ has a very high demand for switch resources.

+With RSTP, the IEEE improved the convergence performance of STP from 50 seconds to less than 10 with RSTP 802.1w RSTP is identical to STP in the following ways:

+- It elects the root switch by using the same parameters and tiebreakers
+- It elects the root port on nonroot switches by using the same rules.
+- It elects designated ports on each LAN segment by using the same rules
+- It places each port in either forwarding or discarding state, although RSTP calls the blocking state

+#### RSTP Interface Behaviour

+The main changes with RTSP can be seen when changed occur in the network.